 What is herpes simplex?

 Herpes simplex is a type of viral infection that can cause cold sores and genital herpes.
 There are two types of herpes simplex: HSV-1 and HSV-2.
 HSV-1 most commonly causes cold sores and HSV-2 usually causes genital herpes.
 However, both types can cause both conditions.
+Continue reading to find out what herpes simplex is, what the symptoms are, the causes, how it is contracted and herpes simplex treatment.

 What are the symptoms of the herpes simplex virus?